 As a songwriter, she won several international and US awards for her song "Sometimes" and her song “Champagne and Sugar” that has been placed in the award-winning movie “Muffin Top”, now available on Netflix.

-Her new self-titled album “Scilla Hess” has been digitally released on January 13th, 2017.
+Her last album “Scilla Hess” was digitally released on January 13th, 2017.
 Featuring several collaborations with producer Chris Wonzer, former sound engineer of Linda Perry (4nonblondes).
-He worked on over 70 major label releases (19 certified platinum) and has recorded with Christina Aguilera, Pink, Macy Gray and many others.
+He worked on over 70 major label releases (19 certified platinum) and has recorded with Christina Aguilera, Pink, Macy Gray

 While her songs have been playing on the mainstream radio in Switzerland, Scilla Hess played several festivals in Europe in summer 2017.
 She was one of the headliners at the internationally renowned music festival “Blues To Bop”, in Switzerland where artists such as B.B.
 King and Macy Gray have played in the past.